jukent/geocat-hugo/content/software-maintenance/geocat_datafiles.md

 image  : "images/backgrounds/geocat-curly.png"
 ---

-GeoCAT datafiles library (a collection of many data files from several file types that are used by GeoCAT-examples and possibly other GeoCAT components to test or demonstrate GeoCAT functionality)
+GeoCAT datafiles library (a collection of many data files from several file types that are used by GeoCAT-examples and possibly other GeoCAT components to test or demonstrate GeoCAT functionality).